SE-Project-Team/Healify/README.md

 # Instruction to Deploy using localhost
 >clone the repository
 >go to root folder.
-Open vscode integrated terminated and go to the root directory.
+Open vscode integrated terminal and go to the root directory.
 >execute the following commands:
 >1. npm install
 >2. npm run start2</br>